pythonistas-tw/academy/web-api/README.md

 #### Requirement

-You must use the template when rendering Reponse.
+You must use the template when rendering Response.